 Gaming of all types at the library encourages young patrons to interact with a diverse group of peers, share their expertise with others (including adults), and develop new strategies for gaming and learning.
 Plus, it's a way for traditionally underserved groups to have fun in the library and interact with other members of the community.
 Games Day is a great opportunity for families to get out of the house and play together in the one community institution that welcomes everyone.

-The first is a national video game tournament.
-We'll be using the Ann Arbor District Library's GT software again for this year's tournaments.
-Participating libraries organize a local tournament during which their players compete against players at other libraries for national bragging rights!
+The first is a video game tournament.
+We'll be using the Ann Arbor District Library's GT software again for this year's tournaments, and Ann Arbor are promising a real extravaganza - an international Minecraft Hunger Games, less than a week before the release of Mockingjay Part 1 on November 21!
+Participating libraries organize a local tournament during which their players compete each other, and ultimately - maybe - against players at other libraries for national, and perhaps international, bragging rights!

 In addition, ALA partners with donors to provide free copies of games for libraries across the country.
 Our sponsors for 2013 are .
 Past donors have included companies such as AlphaBound, FamilyAndPartyGames.com, GameTable Online, Hasbro, Heartland Products, Konami, North Star Games, Paizo, PopCap, Ravensburger, USAopoly, and Wizards of the Coast.
+(Thanks again to all of them!)
 Please contact us if your company is interested in sponsoring International Games Day or donating games, prizes, or snacks to local libraries.

 Libraries that want to participate in this year's event need to register online (when we open registrations - watch this space) in order to participate in the national video game tournaments or Global Gossip Game, receive free donations, and appear on the international map of participating locations.